-Mia Fasanella • Secretary, Food Analyst • email@example.com
+Mia Fasanella • Secretary / Director of Cultural Affairs • email@example.com

 Mia is a senior anthropology major at SUNY College at Oswego.
 She received her Permaculture Design Certificate at Punta Mona Center for regenerative design and botanical studies in Costa Rica and later travelled to Benin, West Africa to study Permaculture at the Songhai Center.
 Mia has worked professionally as a Yoga Instructor, is an avid sailor, and brings her strengths as a scholar of food culture, health and well-being to her work at ECI.